Housing Bubbles with Phase Transitions: Introduction

-Due to the aforementioned fundamental difficulty of attaching bubbles to dividend-paying assets, there are only a handful papers that treat this topic. \citet[\S7]{Wilson1981} provides the first example of bubbles attached to dividend-paying assets (see \citet{HiranoTodaNecessity} for more discussion of this example). \citet[Proposition 1(c)]{Tirole1985} recognizes that, with dividend-paying assets, bubbles could be necessary for equilibrium existence if the bubbleless interest rate is less than the dividend growth rate.
-There are important differences from \citet{Tirole1985} and our results. \begin{enumerate*} \item First, Tirole adopts some high-level assumptions (which are discussed in the first paragraph of \S5.2 of \citet{HiranoToda2024JME}) and focuses on equilibria converging to the steady state.
-In contrast, our model is fully specified and some of our analysis concerns \emph{all} equilibria. \item Second, Tirole assumes exogenous and constant dividends.
+Due to the aforementioned fundamental difficulty of attaching bubbles to dividend-paying assets, there are only a handful papers that treat this topic. \citet[\S7]{Wilson1981} provides the first example of bubbles attached to dividend-paying assets (see \citet[Example 1]{HiranoToda2025JPE} for more discussion of this example). \citet[Proposition 1(c)]{Tirole1985} recognizes that, with dividend-paying assets, bubbles could be necessary for equilibrium existence if the bubbleless interest rate is less than the dividend growth rate.
+There are important differences from \citet{Tirole1985} and our results. \begin{enumerate*} \item First, Tirole introduces a dividend-paying asset into the \citet{Diamond1965} OLG model and assumes exogenous and constant dividends.
 In contrast, in our model housing prices and rents are both endogenous.
-Under this circumstance, it is not obvious whether housing prices \emph{can} or \emph{must} grow faster than rents, \ie, whether housing bubbles \emph{can} or \emph{must} arise. \end{enumerate*} The recent forthcoming paper of \citet{HiranoTodaNecessity} establishes the concept of the necessity of bubbles in modern macro-finance models including OLG models and Bewley-type infinite-horizon models.
-Our results build on this earlier paper (see, for instance, Lemma \ref{lem:neccesity}) but there are two main differences. \begin{enumerate*} \item First, in our model rents are endogenous.
-Nevertheless, we characterize the long run rent growth rate in \emph{all} equilibria (Theorem \ref{thm:Gr}), and we identify the importance of the income ratio between the young and old and the elasticity of substitution between consumption and housing for endogenously satisfying the bubble necessity condition. \item Second, we provide a complete analysis of the long run behavior of equilibria. \end{enumerate*}
+Under this circumstance, it is not obvious whether housing prices \emph{can} or \emph{must} grow faster than rents, \ie, whether housing bubbles \emph{can} or \emph{must} arise. \item Second, and more importantly, the recent paper of \citet{PhamTodaTirole} revisits Tirole's model and shows that his results require some qualifications.
+In particular, they provide a counterexample to \citet[Proposition 1(c)]{Tirole1985} based on a closed-form solution, in which the unique equilibrium is fundamental. \end{enumerate*}